 1.3 Hidden Risks

 There are also Hidden Risks that you don’t know about: if you’re poaching eggs for dinner, perhaps you don’t know that fresh eggs poach best.
-The diﬀerence is, Attendant Risks are risks you are aware of, but can’t be sure of the amount they will impact you.
-Hidden Risks are ones you are unaware of.
+The difference is, Attendant Risks are risks you are aware of, but can’t be sure of the amount they will impact you.
+Hidden Risks are the ones you are unaware of.

 Donald Rumsfeld1 famously called these “Unknown Unknowns”.

-Diﬀerent people evaluate risks diﬀerently, and they’ll also know about dif-ferent risks.
+Different people evaluate risks differently, and they’ll also know about different risks.
 What is an Attendant Risk for one person is a Hidden Risk for another.

-Which risks we know about depends on our knowledge and experience, then.
+Which risks we get to know about depends on our knowledge and experience, then.
 And that varies from person to person (or team to team).